ibm-cloud-docs/event-notifications/en-map-notification-payload.md

 Use Slack Template to transform event notification to Slack.
 The keys that are defined as part of a `data` block maps to specific properties in the template block.
 To understand more about the Slack Template, see [Slack](/docs/event-notifications?topic=event-notifications-en-slack-notification-template).

-If a template is not defined, the system gracefully fallbacks to the `ibmendefaultlong` for the body of the message.
+If a template is not defined, the system gracefully falls back to the `ibmendefaultlong` for the body of the message.

 ## Microsoft&reg; Teams